Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Computational Experiments

 Table~\ref{tab:detailed_ANI} reports the performance of the \textsc{ANI} solver on these instances.
-For each class, we provide the total number of instances, the number of \textit{Eligible} instances, average execution time in seconds (\textit{Avg Time (s)}), and maximum execution time in seconds (\textit{Max Time (s)}).
-For eligible instances, we also report the number of \textit{Solved Instances}, the average number of iterations (\textit{Avg Iter.}), and the average number of \textit{Fixed triplets}.
+For each class, we provide the total number of instances, the number of eligible instances, average execution time in seconds, and maximum execution time in seconds.
+For eligible instances, we also report the number of instances solved to proven optimality, the average number of iterations (\textit{Avg Iter.}), which corresponds to the average number of times that Algorithm~\ref{alg::dp_on_graph} is executed, and the average number of \textit{fixed triplets} (note that more than one triplet can be fixed per iteration).
 The column \textit{Avg Residual Size} gives the average size of the instance remaining after all fixing procedures.
 Additionally, whenever Algorithm~\ref{alg::dp_on_graph} is executed to identify a triplet, we compute the ratio $W \sum_{i \in I'} w_i d_i / |\emph{Adj}|$, where $I'$ is the set of remaining items and $|\emph{Adj}|$ is the number of edges in the network.
-This metric captures the relative speedup of our approach compared to recomputing the dynamic programming from scratch, as discussed in Section~\ref{sec::ANI_2}.
+This metric captures the relative speedup of our approach compared to recomputing the DP from scratch, as discussed in Section~\ref{sec::ANI_2}.
 The average of this ratio, aggregated by class, is reported in the column \textit{Avg.
 DP Size/$|\emph{Adj}|$}.

-We observe that the \textsc{ANI} solver is only able to solve instances from the \textsc{AI} and \textsc{ANI} classes.
-Although some instances from other classes, such as \textsc{Random} and \textsc{Scholl}, are eligible, they do not satisfy the conditions required to be solved.